mheriyanto/EDFI/README.md

 # EDFI
 EDFI is a script to extract data from an image.
 EDFI is developed using MATLAB and these steps:
-1. Load image
+1. Load image.
+I get this image from [here](http://jme.shahroodut.ac.ir/article_953_0.html)
-2. Get data from image
+2. Get data from image.
+3. Plot result.

 <img src="images/extract.png" width="900" height="300"></img>